Queuni/Match3-Core/README.md

 - Simplify the dependency injection so it's easier to mock in tests

 - Improve test coverage for the helpers module to above 90%

+- Implement proper backoff with jitter for the retry logic